gclssvglx/python-workshop/slides.md

 ---

-# Need more on `pdb`?
+# Need more `pdb`?

 Complete reference at [https://docs.python.org/3/library/pdb.html](https://docs.python.org/3/library/pdb.html)

-Like most debuggers... `pdb` is not the easiest of tools to use, but is extremely powerful and useful.
+Like most debuggers... `pdb` is not the easiest of tools to use, but is extremely powerful and useful when you need it.

 ---